o1-labs/proof-systems/README.md

 * `$ bazel build //oracle`
 * `$ bazel build //oracle:oracle`

+Build all: `$ bazel build //...`.
+For more options see [Specifying targets to build](https://docs.bazel.build/versions/master/guide.html#specifying-targets-to-build)

 You may see some debug messages like

 `DEBUG: Rule 'raze__syn__0_15_44' indicated that a canonical reproducible form can be obtained by modifying arguments sha256 = "9ca4b3b69a77cbe1ffc9e198781b7acb0c7365a883670e8f1c1bc66fba79a5c5"`